knative/docs/docs/community/README.md

 In this section:

-- [Contribute to Knative](contributing.md): Helpful tips for how to get started contributing to Knative.
+- [Contribute to Knative](contributing.md): helpful tips for how to get started contributing to Knative.
-- [About the Knative community](about.md): Information about the Knative community and how it is run.
+- [About the Knative community](about.md): information about the Knative community and how it's run.